How Dollar-Cost Averaging Builds Wealth Over Time

 • Overcome the fear of investing

-Dollar cost averaging strategy assists investors in mitigating the fear of investing.
+Dollar-cost averaging strategy mitigates the fear of investing.
 Market volatility can be very daunting, especially when handling large amounts of cash.
-With dollar cost averaging, such processes can alleviate worries and offer a better alternative than leaving the money in the bank.
+Dollar-cost averaging can alleviate worries and offer a better alternative than leaving the money in the bank.

 • Minimise psychological biases